tariqulislam/react-redux-sample/README.md

-# React Redux Sample With create-create-app
+# Redux Integration in React JS With `create-react-app`

 ## Prerequsites